meenakshi-kushwaha/mmaqshiny/README.md

 ## User Guide

-To use the app for your own data follow the steps below.
+To use the app, follow the steps below.

 1. User needs to add the timezone of data collection.

-2. Add .gpx files for the GPSMAP64s - location file inputs.
+2. Add .gpx files from GPSMAP64s (location data).
 NOTE: A warning message will appear if input files are from different dates.

-3. Add raw pollutant .csv files.
+3. Add pollutant .csv files as downloaded from the instruments.

-4. User can add slope and intercept if a linear correction equation is available for the measured PM<sub>2.5</sub>.
+4. User can add slope and intercept if a linear correction is required for the DustTrak measured PM<sub>2.5</sub>.

 ![\label{fig:example}](Image1.JPG)